mental-design/mental-design.github.io/type/abc/models/notes_content.md

 <div id="details" class="section-light-grey" hidden>
 <div id="ten-parts" class="sample-font">   </div>

-Albersʼ Kombinations-schrift was created for the age of industry and mass production.
+Albersʼ Kombinations-schrift is a typeface that was created for an age of industry and mass production.
 The typeface was constructed by combining the 10 shapes above which could be mass produced in glass, plastic, metal or wood and easily assembled anywhere.

 <div id="three-wrapper" class="sample-font">
     <div id="three-parts">